openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "repl"

 The string value should be a number and the number should be greater than zero.
-Replicated PV Mayastor control plane will try to keep always this many copies of the data if possible.
+The Replicated PV Mayastor control plane will try to keep always this many copies of the data if possible.
 If set to one then the volume does not tolerate any node failure.
 If set to two, then it tolerates one node failure.
 If set to three, then two node failures, etc.

 ### "thin"